leeanndroid/LightningAppBuilder/create-contactlist-component.md

 layout: module
 title: Module 5&#58; Add a Report Chart
 ---
 The Lightning App Builder makes it easy to display report data with the Report Chart standard component.
-In this module, you will display the __________ report chart in your Sales Health app so that your Sales Reps always have that data one tap away.
+In this module, you will display the Opportunity Pipeline report chart in your Sales Health app so that your Sales Reps always have that data from any custom report chart just one tap away.

 ## What you will learn